GRP-777/Google_Cloud_Platform-BigQuery-LookerStudio-ETL-Analysis_Viz/README.md

 ## Data Description
 - Key numerical columns include spend_range_max_usd and impressions.
 - The categorical column for candidate identification is advertiser_name.
-- The analysis will focus on ads starting from date_range_start.
+- The analysis will take dates from the date_range_start column.
+This column represents the real-time when ads where published.

 ## ETL in BigQuery